Tuesday's @ 1:30 - Weekly Orientations - 915.843.4055

 Project ARRIBA performs outreach and recruitment to an at-risk population interested in pursuing training for long-term career progression.
 The “at-risk” population includes low-income, minority, first-generation in college, veterans, single parents, and unemployed/underemployed adults.
 The Project ARRIBA Orientation is a formal presentation that introduces to prospective applicants the program’s background, purpose, community expectations, sacrifices and personal commitment required to succeed.
 Outreach and recruitment is aimed at the junior college development education programs, ESL programs, and general student population, as well as community agencies, housing complexes, local churches, job fairs, and flyers are disseminated throughout the community.

-To see our upcoming outreach sessions, go here.
+To schedule yourself for an upcoming outreach sessions, go here.

 Assessment - Steps 2 & 3

 Our testing and assessment tools used at Project ARRIBA are fundamental to the enrollment process.
 Currently we make use of two nationally known instruments that assess an assortment of academic, temperament, and job interest data.
-Applicants taking the Test of Adult Basic Education (TABE) are given a battery of academic tests to measure their level of Reading, Writing, English, and Math Skills.
-If an applicant scores between a 9th to 11th grade level they are eligible for the Workforce Development Academy (WDA).
+Applicants taking the Test of Adult Basic Education (TABE) are given a battery of academic tests to measure their level of Math Skills.
+Passing score for TABE is 577 or higher, with 800 being the highest score.
+A score of 577 is considered an 8th grade level or above.

 Intake - Step 4